Adritch/DPtermpaper/README.md

 - Carl Adrian Møller

 This repository contains
-1. Data folder - Results from running simulations.ipynb
+1. data folder - Results from running simulations.ipynb
 2. results.ipynb - Notebook where all results are displayed (loaded from data folder)
 3. simulations.ipynb - Notebook used to generate results based on the optionpricingclass and utility functions
 4. optionpricing - Contains the OptionPricingClass and various functions used to generate the results